SuperTapood/Cudheart/README.md

 <br>
 The aim of this project is to provide a back-end framework for a Tensorflow-esque library to be developed at a later date.

+- [ ] make sure assert match size and assert match shape (what are you even doing bro) works the way its expected to work lol (default axis -1 checks restrictly, 0 for length = width, 1 for length = height)
 - [ ] add axis to everything
 - [ ] add more bitwise function variation
 - [ ] maybe add matrix and vector ops ndarray compatibility?